SamiNakwa/Durar-Masagh-Company/README.md

 ## Durar Masagh Company

-This is Custom app belongs to Durar Masagh Company
+This is Custom app belongs to Durar Masagh Company.

 #### License